 How to Play the Fibonacci System in Roulette- Video Tutorial

 Please read the notes below for the full explanation with Pros and Cons.

 This mathematical equation describes the shape of many naturally occurring objects and phenomena including the shape of the shell to the left.
 (The Reverse Fibonacci also uses this of course).

 For hundreds of years, this sequence has been used to try and beat the roulette wheel.
 It’s also a favourite of baccarat players and forex traders.

 Sequence of Bets

 The Fibonacci is similar to The Martingale, in that you increase your bets after a loss to try and claw back losses.
-It’s one of a number of negative progression systems (another is the Labouchere system).
+It’s one of several negative progression systems (another is the Labouchere system).
 The difference being that the Fibonacci is less aggressive than the Martingale.

 Example So say you begin with a single unit bet.
-Your sequence on a lsoing streak would be as follows:
+Your sequence on a losing streak would be as follows:

 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144 If you started with a 5.00 bet, your sequence would be 5, 5, 10, 15, 25, 40, 65, 105, 170, etc

 You can see that your bets ramp up if you hit a bad patch, but not as fast as they would with the Martingale.